OpenEvalProject/evals/manuscripts/elife-87346/v1/manuscript.md

 Assessment of the std (σ) of the Gaussian distributions p(∆T|∆R−) and p(∆T|∆R+) in the continuous reward condition (Figure 5c) with a similar three-way ANOVA revealed a significant main effect of group (F (504,1) = 19.928, p = 9.93 × 10–6).
 As shown in Figure 5d, the std (σ) of the distribution of trial-to-trial MT changes was smaller in HV than in OCD.
 In addition, we observed a significant change over bins of sequences in σ, and independently of the group or reward factors (main effect of bin, F (504,3) = 39.078, p = 2 × 10–16).
 This outcome reflected that over the course of training, both groups exhibited less variable changes in MT in response to both reward increments and decrements, in line with improvements in skill learning (Wolpert et al., 2011).
 Reward also modulated σ, with ∆R− being associated with a more variable distribution of behavioral changes than ∆R+(main effect of reward, F (504,1) = 17.110, p = 4.13 × 10–05).
 No interaction effects were found (there was moderate to strong evidence that removing any of the possible interaction effects improved the model: BF ranged from 5.67 to 41.3).
 Control analyses demonstrated that the group, reward, or bin effects were not confounded by differences in the size of the subsamples used for the Gaussian distribution fits (not shown; Appendix 1 -Sample size for the reward sensitivity analysis).

-## Sensitivity of IKI consistency (C) to reward
+### Sensitivity of IKI consistency (C) to reward

 To further explore the potential impact of reward changes on the previously reported group effects on automaticity, we quantified the trial-by-trial behavioral changes in IKI consistency (represented by C) in response to changes in reward scores relative to the previous trial.
 Note that a smaller C indicates a more reproducible IKI pattern trial to trial.
-As for ∆MT, we normalized the index C (termed normC to avoid confusion with the main analysis on C) with the baseline IKI values on the previous trial n(8)normC=∑k=15|(tk,n+1−tk,n)/tk,n|,
+As for ∆MT, we normalized the index C (termed normC to avoid confusion with the main analysis on C) with the baseline IKI values on the previous trial n

+$$
+normC=\sumk=15|(t_{k,n+1}−t_{k,n})/t_{k,n}|,
+$$

-where k is the inter-keystroke response interval and n is the sequence trial number.
+where $k$ is the inter-keystroke response interval and $n$ is the sequence trial number.
 During continuous reward practices, both patients and healthy controls exhibited an increased consistency of IKI patterns trial to trial across bins of correct sequences (decreased normC, Equation 8, Figure 6a; main effect of bin on the center of the Gaussian distribution, F (497, 3) = 4.188, p = 0.00607; three-way ANOVA).
 Performance in OCD and HV, however, differed with regard to how reproducible their timing patterns were (main effect of group, F (497, 1) = 8.130, p = 0.00454).
 The timing patterns were less consistent trial to trial in OCD, relative to HV (Figure 6b, left panel).
 Moreover, the IKI consistency improved more (smaller normC) following reward increments than after decrements, as shown in Figure 6b (right panel; main reward effect, F (497, 1) = 23.283, p = 1.86 × 10–6).
 No significant interaction effects between factors were found (BF analysis demonstrated that when any of the interaction effects among factors was removed from the ANOVA design, there was moderate to strong evidence that the model improved: BF in range from 6.83 to 14.1).
 Accordingly, although OCD participants exhibited an attenuated IKI consistency in their performance relative to HV, the main effects of reward and bins of sequences were independent of the group.

 ![Figure 6.](https://cdn.elifesciences.org/articles/87346/elife-87346-fig6-v1.jpg)

-**Figure 6.:** normC) to reward changes in the continuous schedule.(a) The mean normalized change in trial-to-trial IKI consistency (normC, Equation 8 adimensional) across bins of correct sequences is shown, separately for each group (obsessive-compulsive disorder [OCD, N = 32]: dark colors; healthy volunteers [HV, N = 33]: light colors) and for reward increments (∆R+, purple) and decrements (∆R–, green).
+**Figure 6.:** (a) The mean normalized change in trial-to-trial IKI consistency (normC, Equation 8 adimensional) across bins of correct sequences is shown, separately for each group (obsessive-compulsive disorder [OCD, N = 32]: dark colors; healthy volunteers [HV, N = 33]: light colors) and for reward increments (∆R+, purple) and decrements (∆R–, green).
 The dots represent the mean value, while the vertical bars denote SEM. (b) Illustration of the main effect of group (left panel; p = 0.00454) and type of reward change (right panel; p = 1.86 × 10–6). (c) Same as (a) but for the std of the distribution of IKI consistency changes, normC, adimensional. (d) The panel displays the main effect of bin (p = 3.63 × 10–14) on the std.
 Black denotes the average (SEM) across reward and group levels.
 Each bin depicted in the plots (x-axis) contains 110 correct sequences on average (see Appendix 1: Sample size for the reward sensitivity analysis).

 Regarding the spread of the p(∆T|∆R) distributions, we found a significant main effect of bin factor (F (504,3) = 23.350, p = 3.63 × 10–14; Figure 6c and d).
 These outcomes suggest that the σ of the Gaussian distribution for normC values was reduced across bins of practiced sequences.
 There was only a trend for a significant main effect of group (F (504,1) = 3.412, p = 0.0653) and no main effect of reward (F (504,1) = 2.327, p = 0.1278).
 These non-significant effects were explored further using BF.
 This analysis provided anecdotal and moderate evidence that omitting either the group or reward effects was beneficial to the model (BF = 1.98 for removing group, BF = 3.20 for removing reward).
 We did not observe any interaction effect either (BF values increased moderately to strongly when any of the interaction effects among factors was removed from the ANOVA design: BF ranged from 4.89 to 43.3).
 The results highlight that over the course of training participants’ normalized IKI consistency values stabilized, and this effect was not observed to be modulated by group or reward factors.
 Similarly to the MT analyses, the sensitivity analyses of normC were not influenced by differences in the size of the subsamples used for the ∆R+ and ∆R– Gaussian distribution fits (Appendix 1 - Sample size for the reward sensitivity analysis).

-## Phase B: Tests of action sequence preference and re-evaluation
+### Phase B: Tests of action sequence preference and re-evaluation

 Once the month-long app training was completed, participants attended a laboratory session to conduct additional behavioral tests aimed at assessing preference for familiar versus novel sequences (experiments 2 and 3) including a re-evaluation test to assess ability to adapt to environmental changes (experiment 3 only).
 Below we briefly describe these two experiments and report the results.
 See Materials and methods and Table 3 for a more detailed description of the tasks.
 Since these follow-up tests required observing additional stimuli while performing the action sequences, it was impractical to use participant’s individual iPhones to simultaneously present the task stimuli and be an interface to play the action sequences.
 We therefore used a ‘Makey-Makey’ device to connect the testing laptop (presenting the task stimuli) to four playdough keys arranged on a table (used as an interface for action sequence input).
 This device ensured precise key registration and timing.
 The playdough keys matched the size of those on the participants’ iPhones used for the 1-month training.
 Participants practiced the action sequences in this new setup until they were comfortable.
 Hence, the transition to a non-mobile/laboratory context was conducted with great care.
 These tasks were conducted in a new context, which has been shown to promote re-engagement of the goal system (Bouton, 2021).

-## Experiment 2: Preference for familiar versus novel action sequences
+#### Experiment 2: Preference for familiar versus novel action sequences

 This experiment tests the hypothesis stated in the outline, that the trained action sequence gains intrinsic/rewarding properties or value.
 We used an explicit preference task, assessing participants’ preferences for familiar (hypothetically habitual) sequences over goal-seeking sequences.
 We assume that if the trained sequences have acquired rewarding properties (e.g. anxiety relief, or the inherent gratification of skilled performance or routine), participants would express a greater preference to ‘play’ them, even when alternative easier sequences are offered (i.e. goal-seeking sequences).